Kingsman: the Secret Service is a 2015 UK action crime comedy by Matthew Vaughn.

 No one can kill in the name of God.
 This is an aberration.

 Jane Harley is primary publishing director at Oxford University Press.
 She has responded to press reports that the publisher has banned pigs and porn from children's education books on grounds of muslim sensitivities.
 She wrote:

 In order to make an impact around the world, there are other sensitivities that, although not necessarily obvious to some of us, are nonetheless extremely important to others.

-not be excluded from a dictionary, and we wouldn't dream of editing out a pig character from an historical work of fiction.
-We also maintain entirely separate guidelines for our academic titles which are relevant to scholarly rather than
+pig would not be excluded from a dictionary, and we wouldn't dream of editing out a pig character from an historical work of fiction.
+We also maintain entirely separate guidelines for our academic titles which are relevant to scholarly

 What we do, however, is consider avoiding references to a range of topics that could be considered sensitive in a way that does not compromise quality, or negatively impact learning.
 So, for example, if animals are depicted shown in a background

 illustration, we would think carefully about which animals to choose.
 In doing so we are able to ensure children remain focused purely on their learning, rather than cultural characteristics.

 So Oxford University Press does indeed censor pigs from most contemporary children's books.

 The Thai Ministry of Culture aims to promote propaganda featuring the junta's controversial

 12 Thai values by publishing books of fables.